Excessive remuneration: Directors beware

 Directors who award themselves excessive remuneration may create a shareholder claim for unfair prejudice under s994 of the Companies Act 2006.

 It is not only large corporates and banks that are subject to scrutiny when it comes to director remuneration.
-All directors need to consider their duties as directors when awarding themselves remuneration.
+All directors need to consider their duties when awarding themselves remuneration.

 In the case of Maidment v Attwood and Others the Court of Appeal (CoA) held that the company’s only director had breached his duties as a director by setting his salary in accordance with his own interests, in contrast to his duty as a director, and this amounted to unfair prejudice under s994 of the Companies Act 2006.

 Interestingly the judge at first instance had found that the company’s only director had awarded himself excessive remuneration, just before the company became insolvent.
 However this did not constitute unfair prejudice because the minority shareholder petitioning had not examined the company’s accounts which revealed such payments.